 CN believes that increasing the diversity of the Board to reflect the communities and customers CN serves is essential in maintaining a competitive focus.
-Increased board diversity can contribute to enhanced performance, ensuring the presence of valuable capabilities that non-diverse boards lack, and changing board dynamics in positive ways such as by enhancing the board's ability to handle conflict with a wider disparity of viewpoints among directors from more varied backgrounds.
+Increased board diversity can contribute to enhanced performance, ensuring the presence of valuable capabilities that nondiverse boards lack, and changing board dynamics in positive ways such as by enhancing the board's ability to handle conflict with a wider disparity of viewpoints among directors from more varied backgrounds.
 CN also believes that a diverse board signals that diverse perspectives are important to the Company, and that CN is committed to inclusion, not only in principle but also in practice.
-Further, as a result of CN's commitment to diversity CN has access to a wider pool of talent and a broader mix of leadership skills.
+Further, as a result of CN's commitment to diversity, CN has access to a wider pool of talent and a broader mix of leadership skills.

 On March 10, 2015, the Corporate Governance and Nominating Committee recommended, and the Board approved, a diversity policy for the Board.
 It provides that the Corporate Governance and Nominating Committee, which is responsible for recommending director nominees to the Board, will consider candidates on merit, based on a balance of skills, background, experience and knowledge.
 In identifying the highest quality directors, the Committee will take into account diversity considerations such as gender, age and ethnicity, with a view of ensuring that the Board benefits from a broader range of perspectives and relevant experience.
-The Committee will also set measurable objectives for achieving diversity and recommend them to the Board for adoption on an annual basis.
-Pursuant to the policy, the Board adopted a target of having a minimum representation of one-third of the Board by women, by 2017.
-Currently, 27% (three out of 11) of our directors are women.
+The Committee will also set measurable objectives for achieving diversity and recommend them to the Board for adoption.
+Pursuant to the policy, the Board adopted a target of having a minimum representation of onethird of the Board by women, by 2017.
+Currently, 27% (three out of 11) of our directors are women and 38% (five out of 13) of our director nominees in 2017 are women.
 The Board Diversity Policy is available on our website at www.cn.ca, under Delivering Responsibly/Governance.

 In addition, the Corporate Governance and Nominating Committee considers the level of representation of women on the Board by overseeing the selection process and ensuring that sufficient numbers of women and other diverse candidates are included in the slate of candidates for Board of Directors consideration.
+This year, as part of the Board of Directors' commitment to increased female representation on the Board, CN identified Shauneen Bruder and Julie Godin as being exceptional candidates with strong public company and business backgrounds in finance, operations, information technology, strategy, human resources, risk management and public policy.